siyinghan/weibo-auto-comment-and-check/README.md

 ```

 Here is another way: export and save cookies after scanning, then import cookies to the websites the next time.

-The cookies should be updated every 24h in this way.
+Sadly, the cookies should be updated every 24h in this way.

 ```python
 import json